ballerina-platform/module-ballerina-cache/README.md

 Execute the commands below to build from source.

-1. To build the library,
+1. To build the library:

         ./gradlew clean build

+2. To run the tests:

+        ./gradlew clean test

-2. To build the module without tests,
+3. To build the module without tests:

+        ./gradlew clean build -x test

+4. To run a group of tests:

+        ./gradlew clean test -Pgroups=<test_group_names>

+5. To debug module implementation:

-        ./gradlew clean build -PskipBallerinaTests
+        ./gradlew clean build -Pdebug=<port>

-3. To debug the tests,
+6. To debug the module with Ballerina language:

-        ./gradlew clean build -PdebugBallerina=<port>
+        ./gradlew clean build -PbalJavaDebug=<port>

 ## Contributing to Ballerina